Skip to main content

 How Rules Apply

-Key Concept: Rules created on a master wallet automatically apply to all child addresses under that wallet.
-However, if you create rules directly on a child address, those rules will completely override the master wallet rules for that specific address.
+Key Concept: By default, rules created on a master wallet apply to the master wallet and all child addresses under it.
+A rule on a child address takes precedence over the master wallet’s rules for the deposit it matches.

 Rule Application Order